 Taking photos has never been easier with an ever-advancing digital photography technology.
 However, the ability to archive them has become more difficult due to the overwhelming number of photos allowed by the advent of digital photography.

-A photographer can easily shoot tens of thousands of digital images per year, how is he ever able to find anything?
+A photographer can easily shoot tens of thousands of digital images per year, but how are they ever able to find anything?
 This is when a photographer needs to figure out a workflow and stick with it.
-From capture to delivery, a workflow that truly works for you will not only simplify the post processing of images, but will also improve your efficiency and consistency in general.
-I was often asked by fellow photographers: what’s the best workflow?
-The fact is there is no “best” workflow, because there is no industrial standard and everyone has their own preference when it comes to photo processing software.
-So you have to figure out what works for you.
+From capture to delivery, a workflow that truly works for you will not only simplify the post-processing of images, but will also improve your efficiency and consistency in general.
+I was often asked by fellow photographers, “What’s the best workflow?” and the fact is there, there is none.
+There is no industrial standard and everyone has their own preference when it comes to photo-processing software.
+Therefore, you have to figure out what works for you.

-A workflow defines a routine from taking images, to transferring them to computer, organizing them, post processing the images, backing up and final delivery.
+A workflow defines a routine from taking images, transferring them to a computer, organizing them, post processing the images, backing up and final delivery.
 In this article, I am going to give you some tips on organizing photos based on my own experience and workflow.
-Therefore, it may not apply to everyone but it can serve as a good photography resource.
+Feel free to tweak them to whatever works for you!

 Tip #1 Backup all and backup often

-Even though I clearly remember my college professor stressing the importance of backing up often and backing up on two separate devices at different locations, I did not backup as I should.
-Then one day lightning struck my laptop and my hard drive was gone.
+Even though I clearly remember my college professor stressing the importance of backing up often and onto two separate devices, I did not always listen.
+Then, lightning struck my laptop and my hard drive was gone.
 It was a hard lesson to learn.
-Now I backup often and I store them in 3 separate locations.
-The first backup is done after I transfer all freshly taken images from the camera to my computer; I usually burn a DVD with all the raw images.
-Although I will be sorting and processing these photos, I’d like to keep a copy of the original RAW files from the field.
+Now I backup often and store images in three separate locations (just in case!).
+I backup all freshly taken images from the camera to my computer.
+I also burn a DVD with all the raw images.
+Although I will be eventually sorting and processing these photos, I’d like to keep a copy of the original raw files from the field.
 I then backup photos I have edited to an external hard drive.
 This backup copy is updated often with new edits.
 After I’m done with this batch of photo editing, I burn another DVD with all of the final images on it.

 Tip #2 Keep folders small

-There are many ways to group photos, some people rename their photos with date or event type.
-I find it cumbersome to rename so I keep the original file names and group images by event.
-For example, if I take 800 photos at a wedding in Chicago, I’d keep the file names and group them under a folder called “Chicago wedding (Bride’s name) and (Groom’s name)”.
+There are many ways to group photos, such as renaming photos with dates or event types.
+I find it cumbersome to rename, so I keep the original file names and group images by the event.
+For example, if I take 800 photos at a wedding in Chicago, I’d keep the file names and group them under a folder called “Chicago Wedding- (Bride’s name) and (Groom’s name)”.

 Tip #4 Sort images in Bridge

-I find Adobe Bridge extremely useful in viewing and sorting RAW files.
-After the completion of RAW image import from the memory card to my harddrive, I open the image folder in Bridge.
-Bridge allows me to selectively view my images by setting filter criteria (for example, type of lens, ISO, shutter speed).
-I often go through all images in the preview mode.
-This is done in Bridge by choosing View > Preview Mode.
-In preview mode, the forefront image is enlarged for you to view details; you can go through the rest of the queue by clicking the Left or Right arrow buttons on your keyboard.
-As I go through these photos, I would rate them by either rejecting them, giving them a star rating (5-star rank for the best ones, 4-star rank if I’m indecisive), or color label them.
-There are 5 different colors labels, but to simplify my workflow I only use 2 colors to avoid confusion.
+I find Adobe Bridge extremely useful in viewing and sorting raw files.
+After the importing raw images from the memory card to my hard drive, I open the image folder in Bridge.
+Bridge allows me to selectively view my images by setting filter criteria (for example, type of lens, ISO, shutter speed, etc.).
+I often go through all images in the Preview Mode, which can be accessed by choosing View > Preview Mode.
+In Preview Mode, the forefront image is enlarged for you to view details; you can go through the rest of the queue by clicking the Left or Right arrow buttons on your keyboard.
+As I go through these photos, I rate them by either rejecting them, giving them a star rating (5-star rank for the best ones, 4-star rank if I’m indecisive), or color labeling them.
+There are five different colors labels to choose from, but to simplify my workflow, I only use two colors to avoid confusion.
 In general, my star ratings indicate the photos I want to keep and work on, and my color labels indicate what I want to show to the client.

 Tip #5 Create a PDF contact sheet

 Adobe Bridge features a very easy way to make a contact sheet in PDF format.
 A contact sheet is a document that shows thumbnails of the photos you selected, all aligned in rows and columns that you specified.
 After all of the sorting is done, I go back into the main Bridge window, and filter all color labeled photos and select them, then choose Window > Workspace > Output.
-Then click on the PDF button on top of the panel.
-I can choose to preview the contact sheet in the main window, or open it up later from Windows Explorer.
-The contact sheet can then be shared with my client for quick review.
+After, click on the PDF button on top of the panel.
+You can choose to preview the contact sheet in the main window, or open it up later from Windows Explorer.
+The contact sheet can then be shared with clients for quick review.

 I once read that every 2 seconds, we snap as many photos as all of humanity took in the 1800’s.
 Many photos got lost from poor archival methods and lack of backups.
 I urge all photographers: Get organized, now!